Happy Mother's Day!

 These Manicured Hands Can Plough Fields, Make Bread, and Knit

-Today, I decided to make some home-made bread.
+Today, I decided to make some homemade bread.
 A friend of mine gave me some wholemeal flour sourced directly from the millers.
 I've been sitting on it for a while but thought I'd use it today.
 Why?
 Because making bread from scratch always reminds me of my mum.
-There were certain times when we were cash strapped and buying bread would be nothing but a mere luxury.
-My mum was always a step ahead; very brainy I'd say.
+There were certain times when we were cash strapped, and buying bread would be nothing but a mere luxury.
+My mum was always a step ahead; very brainy, I'd say.
 She then decided to ask one of our neighbours who worked in a bakery to teach her how to make bread and rolls.
 The man did, and so my mum taught me as well.
-The moment I started doing it comfortably...well, I became the chief-breadmaker.
-It was fun at first, but I grew up to resent it.
-That and the fact that I associated baking your own bread with poverty.
+The moment I started doing it comfortably...well, I became the chief breadmaker.
+It was fun at first, but I grew up to resent it - that and the fact that I associated baking your own bread with poverty.
 I never knew she'd equipped me with a skill that I'd value for life.
-To this day, I don't do measurements, I don't use a bread-maker, and yet, my bread always comes out well.
-I just know how to do it, without thinking much about it.
-Thank you, mum!
+To this day, I don't do measurements, I don't use a breadmaker, and yet, my bread always comes out well.
+I just know how to do it without thinking much about it.

 Pretty Little Things

 Because she spoke beauty into my life, most people treated me like a princess.
 I probably acted like one too.
 My uncles would spoil me with so much good stuff.
-I remember when one of my uncles used to visit, insisting on cooking vegetables a certain way because it was classy.
+When one of my uncles used to visit, I remember insisting on cooking vegetables a certain way because it was classy.
 At some point, he was hustling to make ends meet, yet he never lost his touch.
-He'd turn up and say, "When I make my money, the only person I'm going to take to the hotel for lunch is Fortune, because she's the only one who appreciates nice things!"
+He'd turn up and say, "When I make my money, the only person I'm going to take to the hotel for lunch is Fortune because she's the only one who appreciates nice things!"
 Let's just say I got the genes from my mother's side even though my mum is very humble.
-My auntie though...yes, something else!
+My auntie, though...yes, something else!
 Each time I talk to her on the phone, she almost always asks for a beautiful dress and some perfume.

-What I've been trying to say is, my mum never made me feel 'guilty' for aiming to be the best even when we didn't have much.
+I've been trying to say that my mum never made me feel 'guilty' for aiming to be the best even when we didn't have much.
 Most people who see me for the first time usually jump to the conclusion that I'm somehow loaded.
 I've seen their levels of respect being adjusted when they realise that actually, I'm just a regular girl!
-My mum tried the best she could to make sure that no matter how tough life would be, I'd always have a few beautiful moments and items to cherish.
+My mum tried the best she could to make sure that I'd always have a few beautiful moments and items to cherish no matter how tough life would be.
 As a result, I'm richer than most people who earn significantly more than I do.

 I am so grateful to have been blessed with such a phenomenal woman in my life.